DenJens/Hangfire.Documentation/background-methods/writing-unit-tests.rst

 Writing unit tests
 ===================

-I will not tell you anything related to unit testing background methods, because Hangfire does not add any specific changes to them (except ``IJobCancellationToken`` interface parameter).
-Use your favourite tools and write unit tests for them as usual.
+I will not tell you anything related to the unit testing of background methods, because Hangfire does not add any specific changes to them (except ``IJobCancellationToken`` interface parameter).
+As such, use your favourite tools and write unit tests for them as usual.
 This section describes how to test that background jobs were created.

 All the code examples use the static ``BackgroundJob`` class to tell you how to do this or that stuff, because it is simple for demonstrational purposes.
 But when you want to test a method that invokes static methods, it becomes a pain.

-But don't worry – the ``BackgroundJob`` class is just a facade for the ``IBackgroundJobClient`` interface and its default implementation – ``BackgroundJobClient`` class.
+But do not worry – the ``BackgroundJob`` class is just a facade for the ``IBackgroundJobClient`` interface and its default implementation – ``BackgroundJobClient`` class.
 If you want to write unit tests, use them.
 For example, consider the following controller that is used to enqueue background jobs:

 .. code-block:: c#